Transgender student athlete medals in California track championships amid protests, scrutiny from Trump administration

 "I think it's completely unfair to these girls," said Josh Fulfer.
 "They've worked hard.
 He has an advantage by being a male and it's really unfortunate that these girls, the psychological effect that it has on them and places on them when they know they're not only competing against people of their own sex, but now they gotta go up against a man. ...
 I think it's really bad that we're setting this precedent."

-Despite this, business continued as usual inside of the stadium, and the events were completed without disruption.
+Despite this, business continued as usual inside the stadium, and the events were completed without disruption.